sohelshaikh01/Notes_Files/MongoDB/01 create.md

 );

 ### It insert data and return acknowledged and insertedId.
-// If same inserted document it insert again with new id.
+- If same inserted document it insert again with new id.

 ### To insert many documents in database:

-// Official MongoDB Data Document:
+**Official MongoDB Data Document:**

 db.inventory.insertMany([
     { item: "journal", qty: 25, size: {h: 14, w: 21, uno: "cm" }, status: "A" },